splunk/ta-cisco-webex-meetings-add-on-for-splunk/README.md

 ## Versions Supported

-  - Tested for installation and basic ingestion on 8.1.0, 8.0.1, 7.3, 7.2, and 7.0 based on WebEx Meetings test account.
+  - Tested for installation and basic ingestion on 8.1.0, 8.0.1, 7.3, 7.2, and 7.0 based on Cisco WebEx Meetings test account.

 > Built by Splunk's FDSE Team (#team-fdse).